 Changes during the reporting period: With regard to consumption values, the environmental performance indicators presented in the section entitled "Bank operations" correspond to the values for the corresponding financial years for the Hanover location.
-The values therefore relate to the 376 employees based in Hanover, or 92.2 % of the Bank's workforce.
+The values thus relate to the employees of Deutsche Hypo based in Hanover (393 or 90.8 % of the total number of employees) and the approx. 100 employees of NORD/LB, who are included in the consumption figures as subtenants.